laurendc/laurendc.github.io/_posts/2020-06-15-#100daysofcode-day-0.md

 ---
 layout: post
-title: #100DaysofCode: Day0: Time to level up my Go
+title: "#100DaysofCode: Day0: Time to level up my Go"
 ---

 I've decided to give [#100DaysofCode](https://www.100daysofcode.com/) a try to level up  my Go skills a bit.
 Currently, my Go usage is largely linked to work & primarily with functional testing through the usage of [terratest](https://github.com/gruntwork-io/terratest).
 I've got a rudimentary todo app and [introductory Coursera course](https://www.coursera.org/learn/golang-getting-started) in a half-assed state of completion.
 Time to change this!